 The specific events throughout each of those phases are governed by four pituitary and ovarian hormones: follicle-stimulating hormones (FSH), luteinizing hormone (LH), estrogen, and progesterone.

-Natural fluctuations of reproductive hormones throughout the menstrual cycle can bring about a myriad of symptoms.
+Natural fluctuations of reproductive hormones throughout the menstrual cycle can bring about a myriad of period symptoms.
 Many women do not experience many discomforts during their periods, whereas others might report mild physical symptoms right before and during menses.
 They might include:

 It is important to make a distinction between typical symptoms women experience around the time of their periods from more severe physical and emotional symptoms characteristic to premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMMD), which are discussed below in the Menstrual Disorders section.

-Almost 30% of women experience menstrual irregularities during their reproductive years.
+Almost 30% of women experience menstrual disorders during their reproductive years.
 These deviations from what is considered regular can relate to the length, frequency, or blood flow of a period as well as the intensity of menstrual symptoms.

 Occasional irregular periods during various phases in a woman's life, such as puberty, pregnancy, or menopause, are normal and don't require intervention.
 However, irregularities that last longer than three months should be evaluated as they might have a more complex cause, like hormonal imbalance or thyroid disease.